 Proof.
-The results follow directly from equation (A.26). $\Box$
+The results follow directly from equation (B.25).

-According to Proposition 6, an expansion of port activity has different implications on city population depending on labor's share in transshipment.
-Besides the standard market access effect, port development affects city population in two ways.
+According to Proposition 2, an expansion of port activity has different implications on city population depending on labor's share in transshipment.
+Besides the standard market access and disamenity effects, port development affects city population in two ways.
 First, it draws people into the transshipment sector as long as labor's share in the sector is different from zero.
 Second, it decreases the amount of land available for the production of the city-specific good, which induces workers in this sector to leave the city.
-If labor's share in the transshipment sector is sufficiently high, the first effect always dominates the second one (crowding in).
+If labor's share in the transshipment sector is sufficiently high, the first effect always dominates the second one (employment effect).
 This implies that the population of the city should increase even more than what is implied by the standard market access effect.
-Such a crowding-in effect, however, is not consistent what we find in the data (Section 5), in particular, with the negative and significant coefficient on shipping once we control for market access.
+Such a positive effect, however, is not consistent with what we find in the data (Section 5), in particular, with the negative and significant coefficient on shipping once we control for market access.
+While a very strong disamenity effect could still, in principle, explain the negative impact of shipping on population, we find this effect to be quantitatively small (Section 6.3).

 To sum up, the model presented in this section sheds light on two facts.
 First, if the share of labor in transshipment is too high, the model with transshipment labor has different implications than our baseline framework.
-These implications, however, are in clear contrast with the empirical findings of Sections 3 and 5.
-Second, if the share of labor in transshipment is sufficiently low, the model with transshipment labor is more complex in its structure but delivers predictions that are extremely similar to the predictions of our baseline framework.
+These implications, however, are in contrast with the empirical findings of Section 5.
+Second, if the share of labor in transshipment is sufficiently low, the model with transshipment labor is more complex in its structure but delivers predictions that are similar to the predictions of our baseline framework.

-A.7 A model with monopolistic competition in transshipment
+B.7 A model with monopolistic competition in transshipment

 This section presents a version of our baseline model in which landlords providing transshipment services engage in monopolistic competition.
 This implies that, unlike in our baseline model, port activity involves positive profits.
-We also show how we take the model with monopolistic competition to the data and how we simulate the same no-containerization counterfactual in it for one of the robustness exercises in Appendix A.8.
+We also show how we take the model with monopolistic competition to the data and how we simulate the same no-containerization counterfactual in it for one of the robustness exercises in Appendix B.8.